Skip to main content

 Certificates & secrets page with New client secret button

-2. Add a description for the client secret and choose 24 months for the expiration.
+2. Enter a description and set expiration to 24 months.
 Then, click Add.

 Add a client secret form with description and expiration settings

-3. Copy the client secret Value, before it gets masked when you leave the page.
+3. Copy the client secret Value before the system masks it when you leave the page.

-Note: You will need this client secret value when configuring the connection in SecureAuth IAM.
+Note: You will need this client secret value when configuring the connection in SecureAuth Connect.

 Client secret created with value to copy